 ← Back to the top of the Report

-3 – THE LACK OF TRANSPOSITION OF ARTICLE 85 IN SPAIN – THE LACK OF PROTECTION OF FREEDOM OF INFORMATION IN THE DATA PROTECTION ACT
+3 – THE LACK OF ENFORCEMENT OF ARTICLE 85 IN SPAIN – THE LACK OF PROTECTION OF FREEDOM OF INFORMATION IN THE DATA PROTECTION ACT

-THE LACK OF TRANSPOSITION OF ARTICLE 85 IN SPAIN – THE LACK OF PROTECTION OF FREEDOM OF INFORMATION IN THE DATA PROTECTION ACT
+THE LACK OF ENFORCEMENT OF ARTICLE 85 IN SPAIN – THE LACK OF PROTECTION OF FREEDOM OF INFORMATION IN THE DATA PROTECTION ACT

 The European General Data Protection Regulation obliges States to reconcile the right to data protection with other fundamental rights, such as freedom of expression and information.